Phurinat-Musikanon-6509650658/CS360foodadvisor/README.md

     // Test implementation
 })
 ```

-Here's the English translation of the explanation:

----

 - **`it('should register', async () => { ... })`**
    - Defines a test with the name **`should register`**.